VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 > done on every project.
 The context map helps you keep track of all the
 > models you are using."
 > Eric Evans

+> Sometimes the process of gathering information to draw the context map
+> is more important than the map itself.
+> Alberto Brandolini

 A **Context Map** helps to visualize the system at a high level, showing how some of the key parts relate to each other.
 It also helps to clarify